lona-web-org/lona/doc/content/end-user-documentation/views.rst

 Server.get_running_views_count\(user\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes the count of running views for the given user as integer.
+    Returns the count of running views for the given user as integer.

 Server.view_is_already_running\(request\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes if a view for the given request is already running as boolean.
+    Returns if a view for the given request is already running as boolean.

 Server.get_connection_count\(user\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes the count of connections for the given user as integer.
+    Returns the count of connections for the given user as integer.

 Server.get_connected_user_count\(\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes the count of connected users as integer.
+    Returns the count of connected users as integer.

 Server.get_template\(template_name\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes a Jinja2 template object associated with the given template name
+    Returns a Jinja2 template object associated with the given template name

 Server.render_string\(template_string, \*\*template_context\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes a rendered Jinja2 template string as string.
+    Returns a rendered Jinja2 template string as string.

 Server.render_template\(template_name, \*\*template_context\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes a rendered Jinja2 template as string.
+    Returns a rendered Jinja2 template as string.

 Server.get_view_class\(route=None, import_string=None, url=None\)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Returnes the ``lona.view.LonaView`` subclass associated with the given route, import string or url.
+    Returns the ``lona.view.LonaView`` subclass associated with the given route, import string or url.

     Only one argument can be set at a time.